wishabi/github-actions/README.md

 job_status|Yes|The value for this should always be `"${{ job.status }}"`.
 Unfortunately GitHub Actions doesn't have a way for the action itself to figure out if the job failed. slack_channel|No|The Slack channel to send updates to.
 Recommendation is to set a top-level environment variable (`SLACK_CHANNEL`) and pass it in to all calls to this action to avoid having to find/replace things later on.
-If this value is not provided, Slack notifications won't happen. slack_always|No|If set, both success and failure notifications will be sent to Slack. disable_tmate|No|If set, tmate sessions will not be created on failure.
+If this value is not provided, Slack notifications won't happen. slack_always|No|If set, both success and failure notifications will be sent to Slack. enable_tmate|No|If set, tmate sessions will be created on failure.

 ## Contributing